Moarram/headline/README.md

 ### *Exit Code*
 `→ <code> (<meaning>)`

-When enabled with `HEADLINE_DO_ERR='true'`, print non-zero exit codes ahead of the prompt.
+When enabled with `HEADLINE_DO_ERR=true`, print non-zero exit codes ahead of the prompt.
 The exit code meaning is merely a guess for the semi-standard exit codes (in the range 126-143) and is often incorrect.

 ### *Clock*
-When enabled with `HEADLINE_DO_CLOCK='true'`, display the time to the right of the prompt.
+When enabled with `HEADLINE_DO_CLOCK=true`, display the time to the right of the prompt.

 <br>